-- The preceding projections assume a long-term 5.5% interest rate each year. - The projections willvary in the short-term depending on the actual economic experience. - The table is also presented in the September 30, 2013, 'Valuation of the Military Retirement System.'
-Note that the projection is based on FY 2012 MRF methods and assumptions. - The above Fund Disbursements do not include the effect of NDAA 2011 (retired pay date change).
+- The preceding projections assume a long-term 5.5% interest rate each year.

+- The projections will vary in the short-term depending on the actual economic experience.

+- Note that the above projection is based on FY 2013 MRF methods and assumptions for funding purposes.

+- The above Fund Disbursements do not include the effect of NDAA 2011 (retired pay date change).